RickWong/react-isomorphic-starterkit/README.md

 ## Features

-- Fully automated toolchain with npm run scripts
+- Fully automated toolchain with npm run scripts and nodemon
 - React 0.14 + React Router 1.0 on the client and server
 - Babel 6 automatically compiles ES2015 + ES7 draft
-- Auto-restarting web server with Koa and Piping
-- Webpack for watching and production builds
+- Webpack HMR for instant server updates
 - React Transform HMR for instant client updates
 - React Transmit to preload on server and hydrate client
 - InlineCss-component for styling components